AneeshBose/OCRHackathon/README.md

 ### Processing: Requisition Form:
   -  To upload and process or view a patient’s requisition form, choose the **Form 1** option after logging in.
-  -  In order to process a file, upload the file using 'Choose files' option and then hit'Upload file' (Supported file formats are .pdf, .jpg, .jpeg, .png, .tiff).
+  -  In order to process a file, upload the file using **Choose files** option and then hit**Upload file** (Supported file formats are **.pdf, .jpg, .jpeg, .png, .tiff**).
   -  Once the upload is successful, you’ll be automatically redirected to the processed form’s page (please wait about 5 seconds for this to happen).
   -  If there are any corrections to be made, one can edit during this phase.
-After successfully making the required changes (incase of any discrepancy) hit on the submit button and then confirm the same.
+After successfully making the required changes (incase of any discrepancy) hit on the **Submit** button and then confirm the same.
-  -  If you wish to export the response from our custom OCR API as a JSON, hit on 'Export JSON'.
+  -  If you wish to export the response from our custom OCR API as a JSON, hit on **Export JSON**.
 After successfully submitting the form, you will be redirected to the requisition form’s upload / search page.
   -  To search for a patient, use the patient ID or MRN as the primary key.
 While you are on the preview page, one can retrieve all the data on the form from the database.

 ### Processing: Information Needed Form: